Netflix partners with content providers to license streaming rights for a variety of TV shows and movies.

 Popularity, cost, seasonal or other localized factors, or availability.

-Check out Why do TV shows and movies leave Netflix? for more information on why titles expire.
+If you're looking for a show that was previously on the service, check out Why do TV shows and movies leave Netflix? for information on why titles expire.

-There are many reasons a TV show or movie may be available to audiences in one country or region but not another.
+There are many reasons a TV show or movie may be available to audiences in one country or region but not another, including:

 We do our best to shape our service by region.
 For example, some TV shows and movies that are popular with our members in the United States may not be desirable to members in the United Kingdom, even though they're both English-speaking regions.